Odessa, Texas: Largest employers

 As in many municipalities, some of the largest employers are in the education, government, and healthcare industries.
 Outside of those areas, the city's major employers are concentrated in the oil industry.
 According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city were:

 Arts and culture

 Performing arts

-The Midland–Odessa Symphony and Chorale (MOSC) was founded in 1962, and is the region's largest orchestral organization, presenting both Pops and Masterworks concerts throughout the year.
-Composed of professional musicians from the area, as well as Lubbock, San Angelo, and other surrounding cities, the MOSC is also home to three resident chamber ensembles: the Lone Star Brass, Permian Basin String Quartet, and West Texas Winds.
-These ensembles are made up of principal musicians in the orchestra, who come to the area from across the United States.
+The Midland–Odessa Symphony and Chorale (MOSC) was founded in 1962, and is the region's largest orchestral organization, presenting both pops and masterworks concerts.
+The MOSC has three resident chamber ensembles: the Lone Star Brass, Permian Basin String Quartet, and West Texas Winds.

-The Globe of the Great Southwest, located on the campus of Odessa College, the community college in Odessa, features an authentic replica of William Shakespeare's Globe Theatre.
-It hosts plays and other community groups throughout the year, as well as an annual Shakespeare festival.
+The Globe of the Great Southwest, located on the campus of Odessa College, features a replica of William Shakespeare's Globe Theatre.
+It hosts plays, and features an annual Shakespeare festival.
+Other theaters include the Ector Theater, built in 1951, and the Permian Playhouse.

-Built in 1951, the Ector Theater served as one Odessa's finest theaters until it closed.
-Today, the renovated 700-seat theater provides the community with classic movies, live theatrical productions, and concerts.
-The theater is now part of the Marriott Hotel and Conference Center which is scheduled to open in August 2019.

-The Permian Playhouse has provided music, dance, drama, suspense, and comedy for over 40 years.